Semhylmz/Blog-App-with-Flutter/README.md

 # Blog App with Flutter

-I'm developing a mobile app with Flutter for an Instagram account.
-The application is being developed to display categorized content.
+I'm developing a mobile app with Flutter for an organization.
+The application is developed for users to view categorized content.

 When the application is opened for the first time, information about the application is given.
-In subsequent startups, the user is greeted by the splash screen and then directed to the main screen.
+In subsequent startups, the user is greeted with the splash screen and then directed to the main screen.

+Editor's picks and video of the week are updated every Friday by checking the database.
 I used Provider package for state management.
 Internet connection status management was done by creating flow.
 Posts are displayed to the user with pagination to reduce server cost.

-I used Cloud Firestore for database and Cloud Storage for storage to quickly deliver the application to the end user.
+I used Cloud Firestore for database and Cloud Storage for storage.

+Features such as sending notifications and commenting on content will be added with updates.

 Some features in the first version: